kamiwie029/aiotestrail/README.md

 # Asynchronous TestRail API for Python
 Modified official TestRail library to work asynchronously using `aiohttp`.
 Requires minimum modifications to start running code asynchronously.
-Greatly speeding up endpoints that can't be "multi queried" e.g. /get_cases/ for multiple suites.
+Greatly speeding up endpoints that can't be "multi queried" e.g. /get_cases/ for multiple sections.
 Contains the original synchronous methods as well.